 Our kids will quickly lose respect for us if we treat others outside of the home better than we treat them.
 It’s a double standard, and if anything, our kids should get the best.

-7. Have little relationship with them, but still try to advise them when you don’t know their heart.
+7. Have a poor relationship with them, but still try to advise them when you don’t know their heart.

 If we don’t have much of a relationship with a teen, that kind of takes away our right to give them unasked for advice.
 For one thing, if the relationship isn’t close, you don’t know their heart.
 That makes it easy to assume wrong motives, making it difficult to give appropriate counsel.